Ernest Jones (golfer): Instructional development

 Jones began to ask himself how it could be that he could yet score so effectively, with such a radical change needing to be made to how his body swung the club having only one leg.
 Jones himself as well as countless others proved to be able to play well with missing body parts or body parts that were limited in their function.
 Despite the prevalence of golf instruction that described these missing or malfunctioning parts as being essential, Jones and others demonstrated that a golfer's brain would devise compensating strategies to yet produce fine golf shots.
 This success, in conjunction with his reading of Sir Walter Simpson's book, "The Art of Golf", brought him to the fundamental fact that the key to a successful golf shot was not the correct movement of certain body parts, but the correct movement of the club.
 Instead of the movement of body parts, the real key was the successful movement of the golf club.
 Jones had happened upon the then-little-understood fact that the human brain need only experience a person's desire to perform a task.
 On its own the brain devises a means to create the muscular action to achieve the task.
 The individual is only aware of "what" they want to do.
 The brain's action in deciding "how" it will accomplish the task is completely unconscious.
 This explains how very proficient golfers often report that they have little understanding of "how" they swing and only understand that they can do so when they choose.

-Thus it was the case that Jones began his now-famous quest to discover, document, and disseminate a description of "how" the club swung and how to most easily teach the club's movements to others.
+Thus it was the case that Jones began his quest to discover, document, and disseminate a description of "how" the club swung and how to most easily teach the club's movements to others.
 The result was the writing of many articles on this subject and the publishing of two books.
 Further, Jones took every opportunity to share his insights with fellow professionals.
 Jones' simple concept is summarized in the classic "Swing The Clubhead" instruction.